-Permissions work alongside the general environmental duty, ensuring performance standards and conditions are met across a range of activities.
-There are three tiers of permissions based on the level of risk to human health and the environment:
+Permissions work alongside the general environmental duty, ensuring performance standards and conditions are meeting across a range of activities.
+There are 3 tiers of permissions based on the level of risk to human health and the environment:

 This risk-based approach means we can target different levels of risk with the right balance of permissions and conditions.
 Our Permissions scheme policy (publication 1799) outlines:

 EPA is bringing former licences, approvals and exemptions over to the Environment Protection Act 2017 (the Act).
 The Act came into effect on 1 July 2021.
 EPA is:

 Most duty holders who held a permission have automatically continued to hold the equal permission under the Act

 Changes are largely complete for licence and permit holders who managed prescribed waste or prescribed industrial waste under the Environment Protection Act 1970.
 To find out more, see Changes to licences and permits for waste.